Signs Of Progress At Lance’s Deaf Orphans

 But because of the generous continued donations from caring people, progress continues to be made in providing hope to these very treasured deaf orphans in Kenya!

-If you would like to get involved and help serve these deaf children, please contact us at [email protected], or donate to Lance’s Deaf Orphans on our donation page.
+If you would like to get involved and help serve these deaf children, please contact us at [email protected], or sponsor today to make a difference in the life of a child.
 We are able to provide, at your request, the latest needs at LDO…if you would like to jump in and help!